hridoy100/ParkInAndroid/README.md

 #### 4.2.2 Adding Garage as Renter

-User’s single registered account provides him services of both as the customer and the renter.He can add garage and provide garage spaces for rent in a specified time-interval.To rent spaces, detials of spaces have to be inserted and all records will be stored in the server side database.User can also deactivate the availabilty of his rented space for a certain period and activate then with new initialized date.While adding garage, a record for the user is created as renter and this record will be stored in the database.
+User’s single registered account provides him services of both as the customer and the renter.
+He can add garage and provide garage spaces for rent in a specified time-interval.To rent spaces, detials of spaces have to be inserted and all records will be stored in the server side database.
+User can also deactivate the availabilty of his rented space for a certain period and activate then with new initialized date.While adding garage, a record for the user is created as renter and this record will be stored in the database.

 <p align="center">
   <img src="latex/GarageAdd/AddressFragment1.jpg" width="300" title="Garage Add Search">
   <img src="latex/GarageAdd/AddressFragment2.jpg" width="300" title="Garage Add Search Suggestion">